 PHIL 165.001 – Bioethics

 Bioethics is a species of practical ethics that investigates the various ethical issues that emerge in the arenas of clinical medicine, biomedical research, and public health.
-This course explores a sampling of traditional and contemporary bioethical questions central to the field’s focus.
-We’ll begin with some ethical questions that arise in the context of a doctor-patient relationship—questions involving autonomy, consent, and trust.
-Next, we’ll cover some specific issues in bioethics: alcohol and drug addiction, disability, and transhumanism.
-Finally, we’ll consider some political and economic issues of bioethical relevance, with a particular focus on issues surrounding health care inequality, privatization, and prescription drug markets.
+This course explores a small sampling of traditional and contemporary bioethical questions central to the field’s focus.
+We’ll begin with some ethical questions that arise in the context of a doctor-patient relationship—questions involving autonomy, paternalism, and consent.
+Next, we’ll cover some specific issues in bioethics: abortion and disability.
+Finally, we’ll consider some political and economic issues of bioethical relevance, with a particular focus on issues surrounding health care (in)equality, privatization, and biomedical markets at the margins.